temporalio/documentation/docs/java/workflows.md

 The `@WorkflowMethod` annotation has a `name` parameter, for example: `@WorkflowMethod(name = "MyWorkflowType")`.
 It can be used to denote the Workflow type.
 If not set, the Workflow type defaults to the short name of the Workflow interface, in the example above being `FileProcessingWorkflow`.
 Methods annotated with `@WorkflowMethod` can have any number of parameters.
-For backwards compatibility however, we recommend passing in a single Object type parameter.
-This way adding new properties to this input object allows you to stay backwards compatible with the method signature and you won't have to update all Workflows that implement this interface.
+We recommend passing a single parameter that contains all the input fields.
+This allows adding fields in a backward compatible manner.

 The `@QueryMethod` annotation also has a `name` parameter, for example: `@QueryMethod(name = "history")`.
 It can be used to denote the query name.
 If not set, the query name defaults to the name of the method, in the example above